-- Similarly, you can use gesture and body language to communicate a wide range of simple activities such as drinking, driving a car or washing your hands.
+Similarly, you can use gestures and body language to communicate a wide range of simple activities such as drinking, driving a car or washing your hands.
 In fact, you can mime a whole daily routine.

-- You can indicate sizes of objects or heights by use of your hands and fingers.
+You can indicate the sizes of objects or heights by the use of your hands and fingers.

-- Hands can be use to point to yourself and to objects in the classroom.
+Hands can be used to point to yourself and to objects in the classroom.
 This is an easy way to teach classroom objects, body parts, personal pronouns, shapes and colours.

 We use our bodies to indicate which of the many roles you are adopting as a teacher.
 Key to this is how you position your body.
 For example, standing at the front of the room is probably the best position when giving instruction to the whole class.
 Bringing yourself down to a student’s level by crouching down next to their desk is the best way to indicate that you are there to help.
 Standing at the back of the room is a great position for monitoring student behaviour.

 The final point to make is that whilst it is useful to isolate the different aspects of communication - to examine them and to hone our skills - it is important to bring them back together to get the full effect.
-Words, intonation, gesture, facial expression and body position are all important communication tools and, used together effectively, will turn you into a formidable teacher!
+Words, intonation, gestures, facial expressions and body position are all important communication tools and, used together effectively, will turn you into a formidable teacher!